RiverReports logo

 Nymph

-Crayfish Patterns #6-8 for bass in riffles and along structure across all rivers; Pat's Hot Tail Mini-Craw for Rio Grande cichlids on the San Marcos.
+Crayfish Patterns #6-8 for bass in riffles and along structure across all rivers — the Llano at 85 CFS with gin-clear water still offers the best sight-nymphing conditions as fish concentrate in pools during the decline.
+Pat's Hot Tail Mini-Craw for Rio Grande cichlids on the San Marcos.
+The tailwater at 57 CFS has fish packed tightly in deeper pools where nymphed crayfish patterns along structure are connecting.
+The freestone Guadalupe at 43 CFS is marginal — target the remaining deeper pools only with crayfish patterns bounced along cypress roots.
 Trout nymphing is done for the season — water temps far too high.

 Streamer

-Clouser Minnows chartreuse/white #4-6 remain the most versatile subsurface pattern — effective on all four rivers.
-BH Woolly Buggers black/olive #8-12 top producer on the Llano and tailwater when stripped along structure.
-Small Frog Patterns #6 for largemouth in slower pools.
+Clouser Minnows chartreuse/white #4-6 remain the most versatile subsurface pattern — especially effective on the tailwater at 57 CFS where bass are packed into the remaining deeper pools and along cypress root structure.
+BH Woolly Buggers black/olive #8-12 producing well on the tailwater and Llano.
+The freestone Guadalupe at 43 CFS is marginal for streamers — only the deepest pools hold enough water and fish scatter easily at this level.
+Small Frog Patterns #6 for largemouth in slower pools on the tailwater.
 Drunk n Disorderly and Ball Peen Craw patterns effective on San Marcos for larger bass along submerged timber.

 Overview